waqar-uestc/pprs/README.md

 | DL-crypto-api-auto-recommendation                                                                                 | Open Source                                                        | 2022 |  [Code](https://github.com/Anya92929/DL-crypto-api-auto-recommendation)) |
 | HE Transformer for nGraph                                                                                           | Intel Al Research                                                 | 2022 | [Paper](https://arxiv.org/pdf/1908.04172.pdf), [Code](https://github.com/IntelAI/he-transformer) |
 | Factorization machines with libfm                                                                                           | University of Konstanz                                                 | 2022 | [Paper](https://dl.acm.org/doi/10.1145/2168752.2168771), [Code](https://github.com/tohtsky/myFM) |

-## Blockchain Codebase:
-Delve into the world of blockchain and its applications in recommender systems.
-Our repository includes codebases and examples illustrating how blockchain technology can be harnessed to bolster security, accountability, and transparency in recommendation services.

-#### (A table with blockchain collection will appear here)

 ## Differential Privacy Resources: